jordanallen98/reactaws/README.md

 npm install

-npm start

 ### Running the Application

 You should run `npm run dev`.
 This will run the `dev` script from `package.json`; it starts the application with nodemon, a program that automatically restarts the server anytime a server file is changed.

 ## Objectives

-  1. Understand React's data flow (state and props) and View layer solution.
+  1. Understand React's data flow (state and props) and View layer solution
-  1. Learn about React component's life cycles.
+  1. Learn about React component's life cycles
   1. Get a better CSS foundation

 ### Basic Requirements

 We need an application that allows users to search for, queue up, and play music.

-  - [ ] Sketch out what your application will look like; decide what should go in each component.
+  - [ ] Sketch out what your application will look like; decide what should go in each component
-  - [ ] Utilize the Sound Cloud API for finding music.
+  - [ ] Utilize the Sound Cloud API for finding music
-  - [ ] Users should be able to select songs from the search results to add to their current playlist.
+  - [ ] Users should be able to select songs from the search results to add to their current playlist
-  - [ ] Add functionality to play the user's playlist.
+  - [ ] Add functionality to play the user's playlist

 ### Extra Credit

   - [ ] Implement a full playback control panel (seek, next, previous, loop, etc...)
-  - [ ] The application should autoplay the next song when the current song ends.
+  - [ ] The application should autoplay the next song when the current song ends
   - [ ] Refactor the code to ES6 for classes, import/exports, etc.
   - [ ] Refactor the code to use Flux Library for data flow

 ### Nightmare Mode:

-  - [ ] Add CSS animations and transitions to UI components.
+  - [ ] Add CSS animations and transitions to UI components
   - [ ] Add audio visualizations

 ## Getting Help